4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

-The *row* parameter defines the first row of the row range.
+The *column* parameter defines the first column of the column range.
 Pass the row index (counting begins at 0) in this parameter.
+Pass the column index (counting begins at 0)  in this parameter.

+In the *row* parameter, you can define the row(s) of the cell range's position. *rowCount* must be greater than 0.
 Pass the row index (counting begins at 0) in this parameter.

-The optional *rowCount* parameter allows you to define the total number of rows of the range. *rowCount* must be greater than 0.
-If omitted, the value will be set to 1 by default.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
 If not specified, the current spreadsheet is used by default.
 You can explicitly select the current spreadsheet with the following constant: